Bardolph-Automation-Inc/bardolph/docs/installation.rst

   pip install bardolph

-After this intallation, the `lsc`, `lsrun`, and `lscap` commands will be available in your `.local/bin` directory.
+After this intallation, the `lsc`, `lsrun`, and `lscap` commands will be available whenever your virtual environment is activated.
 In addition, if you're planning on embedding scripts in your own Python program, the Bardolph support code will be importable.

-To get a copy of the sample script files, you should get the full source tree.
+To get a copy of the sample script files, you should get the full source tree with:

 .. code-block:: bash